 The duration of the surgery was an average of 165 (130-195) minutes with minimal blood loss (50-150 mL), and conversion was not necessary.
-One patient developed bleeding in the early postoperative period, the bleeding myotomy site was successfully managed using sealing device during re-laparoscopy.
+One patient developed bleeding in the early postoperative period (through an abdominal silicon drain 3 h after the primary operation).
+Despite hemostatic medications, the bleeding did not stop, and thus a second laparoscopy was required.
+There was active bleeding from the oesophageal myotomy line, which was controlled with a high-energy device (LigaSure).
+No sign of postoperative bleeding was observed thereafter, and the patient recovered fully after the operations.
 A swallowing test performed with the administration of a water-soluble contrast agent diatrizoate meglumine) on postoperative day 4 confirmed leakage along the sutures in one case (1/8, 12.5%).
+Because the conservative treatment (zero diet, antibiotic therapy and parenteral feeding) was not successful for seven days, we decided to implant a jejunal feeding catheter to accelerate the healing process.
+After another seven days of conservative treatment after the intervention, the fistula closed; thereafter, oral feeding was built up.
 There was no mortality.
 After a negative swallowing test, oral nutrition for patients was phased in gradually, and patients were discharged without any complaints.
-Average duration of care was 14 days (8-41 days).
+Average duration of care was 14 days (8-41 days) (Table 5).
+A histology of the diverticula showed no dysplasia or malignancy, but oesophageal manifestation of Crohn's disease was confirmed in one sample.
 After the surgeries, functional tests were performed on three patients (gastroscopy, manometry and pH-metry), which showed normal function.
+The other five asymptomatic patients refused all tests except gastroscopy.